What is an Easement?

 - Water tanks.

-It is the responsibility of the Structural Engineer, Builder and Building Surveyor to ensure that any proposed footing or foundation within the vicinity of an easement, is designed to maintain angle of repose from any Council stormwater pipeline, or inspection pit that may be contained within that easement, in addition to maintaining the relevant clearances.
+It is the responsibility of the private structural engineer to ensure that any proposed footing within the vicinity of an easement has been designed to maintain angle of repose from Council’s stormwater pipeline, or inspection pit, in addition to maintaining the relevant clearances.

-To apply for build over easement approval, you are required to download and complete a Build Over Easement application form.
+To apply for build over easement approval, you must submit a Build Over Easement application form and provide all the necessary documentation for assessment.

 Download Consent to Site a Structure Over Easement Form